seanmpuckett/sai/readme.md

 SAI doesn't make it impossible to write sloppy, ugly and buggy code.
 However, SAI's _affordances_ tend to emphasise clear code, while making some of the more egregiously obnoxious Javascript hacks and idioms either impossible, or just very difficult.
 Just because you _can_ do something a certain way in JS doesn't mean you _should_.

 ### Usage Notes

+Note that it is computationally unwise to compile the same SAI expression over and over.
+Assign things your results to a variable and re-use the compiled Javascript.

 #### To evaluate a SAI expression